Macrometacorp/docs/docs/photoniq/fingerprinting/get-started-fingerprinting.md

 ## Fingerprint on Page Load

-Perform a fetch at page load time.
+In this example, the JavaScript is loaded at page load time, and the function to get the visitorId is run right away.

 ```jsx
 <html>